texfaq/texfaq.github.io/FAQ-gutter.md

 of the odd page, and the two abutting margins together.

-This is all very fine in the abstract, but in practical book(let) production it only works ''sometimes''.
+This is all very fine in the abstract, but in practical book(let) production it only works "sometimes".

-If your booklet is produced on double-width paper and stapled, the effect will be good; if your book(let) is produced using a so-called ''perfect'' binding, the effect will again be good.
+If your booklet is produced on double-width paper and stapled, the effect will be good; if your book(let) is produced using a so-called "perfect" binding, the effect will again be good.

-However, almost any ''quality'' book-binder will need some of your paper to grab hold of, and a book bound in such a way won't exhibit the treasured symmetry unless you've done something about the margin settings.
+However, almost any "quality" book-binder will need some of your paper to grab hold of, and a book bound in such a way won't exhibit the treasured symmetry unless you've done something about the margin settings.

 The packages recommended in
-''[setting up margins](FAQ-marginpkgs)'' mostly have provision for a ''binding offset'' or a ''binding correction''&nbsp;&mdash; search for ''binding'' in the manuals ([`vmargin`](https://ctan.org/pkg/vmargin) doesn't help, here).
+"[setting up margins](FAQ-marginpkgs)" mostly have provision for a "binding offset" or a "binding correction"&nbsp;&mdash; search for "binding" in the manuals ([`vmargin`](https://ctan.org/pkg/vmargin) doesn't help, here).

 If you're doing the job by hand (see
 [manual margin setup](FAQ-marginmanual)), the trick is to